Tolmen Stone, Dartmoor

 The Tolmen Stone is said to have healing properties, and played a part in several traditional healing rituals.

-It is said that anyone passing through the hole in the stone with be protected from rheumatic illness.
+It is said that anyone passing through the hole in the stone will be protected from rheumatic illness.
 Children passing through the hole will grow up healthy.

 Holed stones were also used as a place for courting couples to pledge their vows.
 Part of the ceremony involved the couple holding hands through the hole.